• Skip to primary navigation

 Bison is lean, so treat it the same way you would lean ground beef or ground turkey.

 This is the only type of raw bison that they have.
-On occasion you will find something in the refrigerated section that is a produce made with bison such as chili or maybe some sausage.
+On occasion you will find something in the refrigerated section that is a product made with bison such as chili or maybe some sausage.
 But it's not an everyday thing.

 Check out our post on How to Vacuum Seal Burger Patties to make your own patties ahead of time to freeze or if you want to make sous vide burgers, which is a great method for a lean meat like bison.